fidgetech/curriculum/README.md

 - `category.json` file defines the name of the section itself for the sidebar.
 - `sidebar.js` files in the _course_ directories (not section subdirectories) define the order of sections for the course.

+## Re-alphabetize files based on sidebar.js

+I wrote a little script to make reordering section lessons easier.
+To re-alphabetize the markdown files in a directory without having to manually rename files:

+- reorder the items in a section `sidebar.js`
+- `npm run alphabetize` and follow instructions provided

 ## Prep, build, deploy via GitHub Actions

 Not quite ready yet...